-The algebraic M\"obius inverse of a function $m : P \to \mathcal{M}$, where $\mathcal{M}$ is a commutative monoid, involves the group completion of $\mathcal{M}$, denoted $\kappa(\mathcal{M})$.
-This involvement is required in order to ``make sense'' of the minus operations that may appear in M\"obius inversion formulas such as the one in~\cref{prop: algebraic mobius inversion formulas}.
+The ``algebraic" M\"obius inverse of a function $m : P \to \mathcal{M}$, where $\mathcal{M}$ is a commutative monoid, involves the group completion of $\mathcal{M}$, denoted $\kappa(\mathcal{M})$.
+This is required in order to ``make sense'' of the minus operations that may appear in M\"obius inversion formulas such as the one in~\cref{prop: algebraic mobius inversion formulas}.
 However, the group completion of a commutative monoid could be the trivial group, yielding a trivial algebraic M\"obius inverse.
-For example, for any vector space $V$, the group completion of $\gr(V)$ is the trivial group, see~\cref{appendix:details}.
-In this case, the algebraic M\"obius inverse of any map $m : P \to \gr(V)$ is the trivial map $ \partial_P m : P \to \{ 0 \} = \kappa (\gr(V))$.
-We now introduce the notion of \emph{monoidal M\"obius inversion} that does not involve of the group completion.
+In particular, for any vector space $V$, the group completion of $\gr(V)$ is the trivial group; see~\cref{appendix:details}.
+In this case, the algebraic M\"obius inverse of any map $m : P \to \gr(V)$ is the trivial map $ \partial_P (m) : P \to \{ 0 \} = \kappa (\gr(V))$.
+This suggests considering a notion of M\"obius inverse that does not involve group completion.